microting/eform-sdk-dotnet/README.md

-InSpectionCSharp
+eFormCSharp
 ================

-C# Example code to communicate with Microting InSpection API
+C# Example code to communicate with Microting eForm API

 Getting started
 ===============

-1. Get an account on https://developers.microting.com (Developers backend)
+1. Contact Microting at +45 66 11 10 66 and get an account for https://my.microting.com (Developers backend)
 2. Retrieve token, srv_name, site_id from above link
 3. Add a unit to your account
 4. Run the code and fill in "Config (step 1)" section with the information obtained from Developers backend: